tshepang/blog/content/recent movies 2008-05-01.md

-with wonderful sound and a great lead performance by Jodie Foster; I would have benefited from a better title, and it could have done without the friendship between the vigilante and the cop, which results in some unfortunate sugar-coating, detracting from the movie\'s tough approach.
+with wonderful sound and a great lead performance by Jodie Foster; I would have benefited from a better title, and it could have done without the friendship between the vigilante and the cop, which results in some unfortunate sugar-coating, detracting from the movie's tough approach.

   [Seven Samurai]: http://tshepang.net/seven-samurai-1954